primitive/quantum-wordpress/README.md

 We recommend the Super Green, 100% renewable energy powered, Eco Next-Gen WordPress Hosting from [Primitive Hosting](https://primitivehosting.uk/store/wordpress-hosting).

-The database and installation will be set up for you and you will be able to access your WordPress website from the URL provided in the welcome email.
+The database and installation will be set up for you and you will be able to access your WordPress website from the URL provided in your welcome email.

-Just follow the [installation steps](https://developer.wordpress.org/advanced-administration/before-install/howto-install/#finishing-installation) to complete the site configuration.
+Simply follow the final [installation steps](https://developer.wordpress.org/advanced-administration/before-install/howto-install/#finishing-installation) to complete your site configuration.

 ### Step 2.
 Add the WPGraphQL plugin